rob-murray/five-star/README.md

 ### Rating calculation

 The calculation used will be a weighted average based on each rating and the weighting.
-If weighting is not required then all will be weighted the same and so this is just a normal mean average calculation.
+If weighting is not required then all will be use the default value and therefore be weighted the same which is just a normal mean average calculation.

 The minimum rating is 0.0 and the maximum is 10.0